spiffyui/HelloSpiffyNode/README.md

 Spiffy UI on Google Code
 --------------------------------------

-The source for Hello Spiffy Ant can be found at [Hello Spiffy Ant Framework at Google Code](http://spiffyui.googlecode.com/svn/samples/HelloSpiffyNode)
+The source for Hello Spiffy Node can be found at [Hello Spiffy Node Framework at Google Code](http://spiffyui.googlecode.com/svn/samples/HelloSpiffyNode)